marionzr/nzr.orm/README.md

 #### v0.5.0
 Added support to inject Logger.
 * This feature will be improved while resolving [Issue](https://github.com/marionzr/Nzr.Orm/issues/20).
-For now, here a some examples of generated log
+For now, here are some examples of the generated log
 ** Log critical for errors when reading values.
 ** Log warning for properties not found in the query and also not decorated with NotMappedAttribute.
-** Log debug for opening and closing connection/transaction operations ** Log debug before and after execute the Commands (Query and NonQuery) including the SQL, parameters and the results
+** Log debug for opening and closing connection/transaction operations ** Log debug before and after executing the Commands (Query and NonQuery) including the SQL, parameters and the results

 Added option to automatically trim string values.
-* The default is true, which means that if the column is like CHAR(10) but its content has length of 3 (like NZR), instead of returning "NZR       " it will return "NZR"
+* The default is true, which means that if the column is like CHAR(10) but its content has the length of 3 (like NZR), instead of returning "NZR       " it will return "NZR"

 #### v0.6.0
 Add support to raw sql.